Looking for You (Justin Bieber song): Background and release

 In early June 2014, shortly after the song's release, Migos told MTV about recording the song with Bieber, who visited them in February 2014: "He was in Atlanta, he came to our city and we linked with him.
 It wasn't no 'send' situation -- we [were] in the booth and working with him was pretty cool.
 He's laid back, he be chillin', he's a young nigga so it was fun.
 We knocked it out in about 20 minutes like we'd do any other track," they added.
 "It wasn't no pressure or nothing like that."

 Composition

-The track describes Bieber entering a club with Migos at his side, finding a girl there who he is attracted to but can't lose.
+The track describes Bieber entering a club with Migos at his side, finding a girl there who he is attracted to but cannot lose.
 He reminds her that he'll be looking for her because of this.
 Quavo, Takeoff and Offset take turns respectively rapping about pulling up to the club with Bieber, their lifestyle and their fame.